tweag/python-monorepo-example/content/blog/2022-07-08-nixos-specialisation.md

 configuration.
 Specialisations can create a new boot entry you can use when starting your computer with your specific hardware connected.
-This is common for people with external GPUs (Graphical Processing Unit), and this is why I used specialisations in the first place.
+This is common for people with external GPUs (Graphical Processing Unit), and the reason why I first used specialisations.

 With NixOS, when I need my external GPU, I connect it to my computer and simply reboot my system, and then I choose the eGPU specialisation